NVIDIA/aistore/docker/README.md

 ## Introduction

 AIStore can be run as a cluster of Docker containers.
-There are three modes of operation: development (docker/dev directory), production (docker/prod directory), and quick start (docker/quick_start directory).
+There are three modes of operation: development (docker/dev directory) and quick start (docker/quick_start directory).

 ### Development Mode

 This mode is currently used for development purposes.
 All docker containers mount the same host's AIStore source directory, and then execute from this single source.
 Upon restart (of the AIStore cluster), all changes made in the host will, therefore, take an immediate effect.

-Note: The development mode is currently being maintained and updated.
+> The development mode is currently being maintained and updated.

-### Production Mode

-Note the `docker/prod` folder is currently not up to date and might require some tweaking to get it working.
-Containerized deployment for production is currently tracked seperately.

 ### Quick Start Mode